Yordan Alvarez Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks 13th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Braves pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Braves' 3.28 team ERA ranks sixth across all league pitching staffs.
+- The Braves' 3.37 team ERA ranks seventh among all MLB pitching staffs.

-- The Braves allow the second-fewest home runs in baseball (12 total, 0.6 per game).
+- Braves pitchers combine to surrender 13 home runs (0.7 per game), the second-fewest in the league.

-- Elder (2-0) gets the starting nod for the Braves in his fourth start of the season.
-He has a 1.53 ERA in 17 2/3 innings pitched, with 17 strikeouts.
+- Wright (0-0) pitches for the Braves to make his third start of the season.

-- The righty last appeared in relief on Sunday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.
+- His most recent appearance was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the San Diego Padres while giving up hits.

-- In three games this season, the 23-year-old has put up a 1.53 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .246 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.